deciob/why-amd/README.md

-## Why not use commonjs?

-[Commonjs](http://www.commonjs.org/) implementations are cool, especially [browserify](http://browserify.org/), but the specification was born and shaped from server-side **JavaScript** environments.

 From the words of [John Hann](https://github.com/unscriptable):

 (AMD) is the simplest format I've seen that doesn't require a build step. **It was designed for browsers**.
 You can get started with **AMD** by just downloading an **AMD** loader and writing some code.
 Hit F5 or Cmd-R and see your first module load.

 ([interview link](http://davidwalsh.name/unscriptable))

-Personally, when using **commonjs**, I tend to feel the source code too far away from the browser when debugging (stuff gets compiled...).

-Again, a matter of personal taste.